home

 FURTHER AFIELD: YORKSHIRE SCULPTURE PARK 2021

-A series of permanent sculptures installed around the Upper Lake of
+A series of permanent sculptures installed at

-Yorkshire Sculpture Park
+Yorkshire Sculpture Park .
+Developed with

-Idit Nathan
+Idit Nathan.